OtherLife: Plot

 Ren reunites with Danny and finds that OtherLife has become a major success and is being used for a wide range of applications, including long-term confinement stretching for centuries.
 Determined to stop Sam and salvage her work to help Jared, Ren develops a new, more advanced prototype of OtherLife.
 After she tests it on Jared, he responds positively but makes it obvious he desires death; Ren obliges him by unplugging the life support.
-Afterward, she suddenly awakens.
-Her "escape" was part of an OtherLife glitch in her year-long imprisonment.
-All her post-imprisonment experiences are part of an interactive OtherLife experience.
+Shortly afterwards, she awakens from the actual simulation.
+Her "escape" was part of a glitch in her year-long imprisonment.
+All her post-imprisonment experiences were part of an interactive OtherLife experience that she managed to trigger.
 Ren keeps this quiet, knowing Sam would use this technology against her wishes.

+Once she recovers, she leaves the company to meet with her father.
+Recognising Jared's situation, Ren agrees with her father's decision to terminate Jared's life support.

 While going over the data from her experience with Sam and Byron, Sam excitedly points out part of a brain scan that correlates with her interactive experience.
 When Ren refuses to cooperate, Sam abruptly forces her into a second year-long imprisonment, hoping that she will once again trigger the glitch and allow them to learn how to develop interactive experiences.
 Byron reluctantly goes along with it when Sam says it is the only way to force Ren's assistance.
-Ren again escapes from the OtherLife experience, more quickly this time, by remaining calm, and allowing the simulation to go faster, and loop infinitely.
-She regains consciousness and traps Sam in his own year-long OtherLife imprisonment program.
-The program experiences a bug, putting Sam's life at risk, but Ren refuses to allow Sam to escape until he has served a full 365 days, plus waiting for the clock to tick over a few more days, so he understands the agony she herself felt when the countdown reset to zero.
-Once he recovers, she leaves the company to meet with her father.
-Recognising Jared's situation, Ren agrees with her father's decision to terminate Jared's life support.
+Ren again escapes from the OtherLife experience, but this time she does it by hijacking the simulation and making it go faster, thus experiencing mere minutes inside instead of a year.
+She regains consciousness and traps Sam in his own year-long OtherLife imprisonment simulation.
+Sam starts to have a seizure, but Ren refuses to allow Sam to escape until he has served a full 365 days, plus letting the clock tick over a few more days, so he understands the agony she herself felt when the countdown reset to one.